GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 On the cloud shell environment running this challenge:

-- *Local Environment Setup* from *Challenge 1*.
+- _Local Environment Setup_ from _Challenge 1_.

 ### Introduction

 As SREs, maintaining the reliability and performance of your application hinges on having tooling to give you visibility into the behavior of a live, production environment.

-In this challenge, you'll explore the Firebase Genkit monitoring dashboard to understand the reliability and performance of the Movie Guru app.
-This will involve navigating its different sections, understanding the types of data it displays, and learning how to interpret the information presented.
+In this challenge, you'll explore the Firebase Genkit monitoring dashboard to understand the reliability and performance of the Movie Guru app by navigating to difference sections, understanding the types of data it displays, and learning how to interpret the information presented.
 This foundational knowledge is crucial for effectively diagnosing and resolving issues in the subsequent challenges.

 ### Description

 Your **objective** is to explore the Genkit monitoring dashboard and understand application performance and execution.

-- **Assess overall health**: Review key aggregate stability metrics across the project.
-  - Based on this high-level view, what potential areas look like they might need attention?
+1. **Assess overall health**: Based on this high-level view, what potential areas look like they might need attention?
-- **Inspect by feature**: Identify individual GenAI *features* in the app.
+1. **Inspect by feature**: Identify individual GenAI _features_ in the app.

-  > **Hint**: There should be 3
-- **Find the critical path**: Isolate the feature handling core user interactions.
+1. **Find the critical path**: Isolate the feature handling core user interactions.
 Analyze its metrics.
    - How healthy is this feature?
    - Where might bottlenecks exist?
-- **Inspect individual requests**: Interact with the app to generate a fresh trace.
+1. **Inspect individual requests**: Interact with the app to generate a fresh trace.
    - Find the specific trace for this new interaction.
-  - What information went into generating the response you saw in the app?
    - Identify the specific steps that were performed to respond to a user (e.g., model calls, data retrieval).
 Where is the code for each step?
-- **Leverage integrated observability**: From the trace details, use the tri-dot menu to access related logs and traces in *Google Cloud Logging* and *Google Cloud Trace*.
+1. **Leverage integrated observability**: From the trace details, use the tri-dot menu to access related logs and traces in _Google Cloud Logging_ and _Google Cloud Trace_.
    - What additional context do these tools provide?

 ### Success Criteria